Irrelon/ForerunnerDB/readme.md

 The chain handler method can control the further propagation of the current packet by returning true or false from itself.
-If the chain handler returns true the packet propagation will stop and no proceed further down the graph.
+If the chain handler returns true the packet propagation will stop and not proceed further down the graph.

 The chain handler method can also utilise the chainSend() method to create new chain reactor packets that emit from the current node down the graph.
 Packets